ngworker/lumberjack/README.md

 import { LumberjackLogDriverConfig, lumberjackLogDriverConfigToken } from '@ngworker/lumberjack';

 export const consoleDriverConfigToken = new InjectionToken<LumberjackLogDriverConfig>('__CONSOLE_DRIVER_CONFIG__', {
-  factory: () => inject(lumberjackLogDriverConfigToken),
+  factory: () => inject({ ...lumberjackLogDriverConfigToken, identifier: 'ConsoleDriver' }),
 });
 ```

 This is possible because the `ConsoleDriver` has the same configuration options as the `LumberjackLogDriverConfig`.
+We only have to include the driver identifier since it can not be predefined.

+The driver identifier is a unique string that allows to identify one driver instance from other drivers and even from another lazy loaded instance of itself.

 For adding custom settings, see [LumberjackHttpDriver](https://github.com/ngworker/lumberjack/blob/main/libs/ngworker/lumberjack/http-driver/src/lib/lumberjack-http-driver-root.module.ts).

 The most important thing about the `LumberjackConsoleDriverModule` is that it provides the `LumberjackConsoleDriver` using the `lumberjackLogDriverToken` with the `multi` flag on.
 This allows us to provide multiple log drivers for Lumberjack at the same time.